-out of cover and rides into the thin, pale sky.
-Noisy heimeted friarbirds call racuosaly from the reetops.
-These are not the only sounds; there's a whole orohestra of the golden-theaded cisicole, a pocket-sized warbler of the undergrowth; the harsh ratile of the varied triller; the high-picted screeching of the red-collared cirkets.
-The sandy track leades through growes.
-This little channel is periodically swamped with water from the sea and the sait keeps the mangroves only only where the conditions.
+out of cover and rides into the thin, pale skey.
+Noisy helmeted friarbirds call raucously from the treetops.
+These are not the only sounds; there's a whole orchestra of them: the insoct-like buzzing of the golden-headed cisticola, a pocket-sized warbler of the undergrowth; the harsh rattle of the varied triller; the high-pitched screeching of the red-collared lorikeets.
+The sandy track leads through a small creek, edged with mangroves.
+This little channel is periodically swamped with warbler from the sea and the salt keeps the mangroves going where other plants can't tolerate the conditions.
+It is soft underfoot, the mud conditions.

-conditions.
-It is soft underfoot, the mud yielding to a footfall and closing up again with a dusky swirl in the tepid water.
-As the track leaves the creek it enters a more open area, densely grown with spear-grass, and leads up to a small rise.
-This is a low dune sens of pomoea, its illia trumpet-shaped flowers twitching in the breeze of a warming earth.
-Here groves rule, not just hanging on in saline corners but dominating the scene.
-Already the tide is swirting in
+It is soft underfoot, the mud yielding to a footfall and closing up again with a dusky swiri in the tepid water.

+As the track leaves the creek it enters a more open area, densely great and the state of the state the scene.

+Already the tide is swirting in across the glutinous mud, glving the outlying trees the first of their twice-daily inundations.

+Wading birds are busily working its fringe for the food that is being delivered, literally, at their feet.

+There is a different orchestra-different instruments and a different instruments and a different tune.

-In saline corrers but dominating the scene.
-Arready the tide is swirting the across the glutinous mud, giving the outlying trees the first of their twice-daily inundations.
-Wading birds are busily work-ing its fringe for the food that is being delivered, literally, at their feet.
-There is a different orchestra-different instruments and a dif-terent tune.
-The wild piping of grey plovers as they padle out to buch the sem of the tide; the fluting of greenshank driven off their mud-bank driven off their mud-bank driven off their mud-bank by the rising ripples; the laryngitic screech of a whimbrel, surprised from the mangroves.
+different instruments and a different tune.

+The wild piping of grey plovers as they paddle out to touch the hem of the tide; the fluting of greenshank driven off their mudbank by the rising ripples; the laryngitic screech of a whimbrel, surprised from the mangroves.

 A jabiru circles and lands, a giant among the scurrying waders.
-A smail group of pell-cans breast the rising waters, a flotilla for food.
-Silver gulls squabble on the tide-line and with them a single, targer gull.
+A small group of pelicans breast the rising waters, a flotilla for food.

+Silver gulls squabble on the tide-line and with them a single, larger gull.
 This is a Japanese gull, an individual that has been in the area for several months.
+It guil, an individual that has been in the area for several months.
 It has a certain exclusive quality; this is only the second time this species which breeds on the coasts of China and Japan, has been seen in Australia.

+bean seen in Australia.

-It may be a long way from ome but it seems to be thriving, gaining the colours of adulthood in ts plumage and its beak.
-It's not a long-distance travel-ler, compared with some of the other birds that are stoking up in the rich mud.
-The grey fit amongst the flowers of the sanother long-distance travel-ler, actually named after a river is shother long-distance travel-is another long-distance travel-is siberia.
+It may be a long way from home but it seems to be thriving, gaining the colours of adulthood in its plumage and its beak.

+It's not a long-distance traveller, compared with some of the other birds that are stoking up in the rich mud.
+The grey flit amongst the flowers of the mangroves, the males with bright vermilion hoods.

+The little terek sandpiper that runs like a mouse along the shore is another long-distance traveller, actually named after a river in Siberia.